rdlauer/articles/airtable/extending-simple-chart/tutorial.md

 Next, we are using a Map object (a key-value pair) to store all table records associated with the x-axis column.
 To properly configure our chart's data sets (more on this in a bit) we will *also* store records associated with the y-axis column.

-Let's add a `recordsByYValueString` variable along with two empty arrays to track our x-axis labels and Chart.js `dataset` objects for our chart.
-Your `getChartData` function should now start with these four lines of code:
+Let's add a `recordsByYValueString` variable along with an empty array to store Chart.js `dataset` objects for the chart.
+Your `getChartData` function should now start with these three lines of code:

 	const recordsByXValueString = new Map();
 	const recordsByYValueString = new Map();
-	const xLabels = [];
 	const chartDatasets = [];

 We need to loop over all of the records in our table to determine our x-axes, y-axes, and the relationships between the two to properly display a stacked (grouped) set of data.
 Basically we need to determine: